-Lifestyle factors like exercise impact male fertility and sperm.
-Read below for some additional information and tips for the gym.
+Lifestyle factors like exercise impact male fertility and sperm health.
+Read on for some additional information and tips.

-It’s true that semen quality is influenced by some biological factors, but that’s not the entire story.
-Semen is also influenced by environmental and lifestyle factors.
-Of these influences, lifestyle is something men can control most easily.
+Semen quality is influenced by biological factors, but that’s not the entire story.
+It’s also influenced by environmental and lifestyle factors, some of which can be modified to support sperm health.

-A sedentary lifestyle with minimal to no exercise and weight gain is associated with reduced sperm health.
-According to the American Journal of Men’s Health, excess weight and obesity are often associated with altered sperm parameters.
-In fact, overweight men are 11% more likely than their fit counterparts to have reduced sperm counts.
+A sedentary lifestyle with minimal to no exercise is associated with reduced sperm health.
+According to the American Journal of Men’s Health, lack of exercise, excess weight, and obesity are often associated with altered sperm parameters.
+In fact, overweight men more likely to have lower sperm counts.

 Exercise Supports Sperm Health